leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 ### Examples

-To update the title in the LOM metadata of a course with `obj_id` 380, call `manipulate` with the [appropriate IDs](identifying_objects.md), then `prepareCreateOrUpdate` with the right [path](#paths), and finally `execute`:
+To update the title in the LOM metadata of a Course with `obj_id` 380, call `manipulate` with the [appropriate IDs](identifying_objects.md), then `prepareCreateOrUpdate` with the right [path](#paths), and finally `execute`: